 The first leg of our journey went better than planned.
 We arrived at Lisabeula park 20 minutes ahead of schedule, set up camp, had dinner, and got to bed only an hour late.
 I’m still not sure where we lost that hour.
 We got up with our alarms at 3:45 a.m. and set about repacking the kayaks.
-We had practiced this, but not in the dark, while sleep deprived.
+We had practiced this, but not in the dark, while sleep-deprived.
 That was an error.
-We launched a bit more than an hour late, this will be our only full day of paddling during the race.
+We launched a bit more than an hour late for our only full day of paddling during the race.

-We pulled into Eagle harbor to have lunch and another potty break, we all felt defeated, we are now more than 3 hours behind schedule, none of us said anything like that, we kept our negative thoughts to ourselves and tried to cheer each other up.
+We pulled into Eagle harbor to have lunch and another potty break.
+We all felt defeated; we were now more than 3 hours behind schedule.
+None of us said anything like that – we kept our negative thoughts to ourselves and tried to cheer each other up.

-After a longer than planned stop, we had to motivate ourselves for the upcoming slog into the wind, we headed out.
-As we exited Eagle harbor we discovered the wind had dropped, the water was calm, it was time to cover some distance.
+After a longer-than-planned stop, we had to motivate ourselves for the upcoming slog into the wind.
+As we exited Eagle Harbor, we discovered the wind had dropped.
+The water was calm, and it was time to cover some distance.
 We headed to our next stop, Fay Bainbridge park at the north tip of the island.
-On our way to Fay Bainbridge we were stalked by a harbor seal, at one point it was swimming in formation between my wife’s kayak and our friend Lara’s, and was so close Lara could see it had claws on its flippers.
+On our way to Fay Bainbridge, we were stalked by a harbor seal.
+At one point, it was swimming in formation between my wife’s kayak and our paddling partner’s, and was so close they could see it had claws on its flippers.
 When we stopped at Fay Bainbridge park we snacked, stretched, and discussed our options.
-While we were there I noticed it was 5:30, we had done our first 24 hours.
+While we were there I noticed it was 5:30.
+We had done our first 24 hours.

 We reached Kingston where we had planned to stop, but we decided to bypass Kingston and head to Eglon beach.
-We had never landed at Eglon beach before, we had paddled past it, and my wife and I drove to it to check it out, along with other alternate landing areas.
-We decided to go for it, somehow it ended up being a lot farther away than we had anticipated, it took until 11:00 p.m. to get there, we had started paddling at 5:30 a.m. and we were now very tired, we decided that we didn’t want to cook dinner, we just wanted as much sleep as we could get, we were in the tent by midnight, and I was asleep the moment my head hit the pillow.
+We had never landed at Eglon beach before.
+We had paddled past it, and my wife and I drove to it to check it out, along with other alternate landing areas.
+We decided to go for it.
+Somehow it ended up being a lot farther away than we had anticipated; it took until 11:00 p.m. to get there.
+We had started paddling at 5:30 a.m. and we were now very tired.
+We decided that we didn’t want to cook dinner, we just wanted as much sleep as we could get, so we were in the tent by midnight.
+I was asleep the moment my head hit the pillow.

-We had planned on our sleepy selves not wanting to get up, so we had set a series of alarms to allow us to wake up enough to realize we had to get moving on time, we were almost finished packing up as dawn broke, cloudy, and very windy, at least it was out of the Southeast.
-We launched into 3-foot surf and headed out.
+We had planned on our sleepy selves not wanting to get up, so we had set a series of alarms to allow us to wake up enough to realize we had to get moving on time.
+As dawn broke, we were almost finished packing up.
+The morning was cloudy and very windy, but at least the wind was out of the Southeast.
+We launched into the 3-foot surf and headed out.
 Because there was only room on the beach for one kayak to launch at a time we were strung out about a ¼ mile, and tacking to keep the kayaks from being pushed ashore.

-We had managed to regroup by the time we got to Point No Point, we got to do a little surfing as we rounded the point, then we tucked up near the beach to get out of the wind and headed to our next stop at Hansville.
+We had managed to regroup by the time we got to Point No Point and we got to do a little surfing as we rounded the point.
+Then we tucked up near the beach to get out of the wind and headed to our next stop at Hansville.

-Hansville beach was already occupied, another racer had broken his oar and was out of the race.
-We talked for awhile as we snacked, picked up his tracker to return it for him, and we were on our way.
-We paddled towards Foulweather Bluff, the landmark fortunately didn’t live up to its name, the wind died down, the sea calmed, and we embarked on the largest open water crossing of the race, approximately 6 nautical miles.
-At the other end it is time for a much needed break, we running late, so it’s the necessities and back in the water, that is all the time we can afford, the tide will not wait, and there is a canal we want to be on the other side of.
+The beach at Norwegian Point County Park in Hansville was already occupied when we arrived.
+Another racer had broken his oar and was out of the race.
+We talked for a while as we snacked and picked up his tracker to return it for him.
+Then we were on our way.
+We paddled towards Foul Weather Bluff, the landmark, fortunately, didn’t live up to its name.
+The wind died down, the sea calmed, and we embarked on the largest open water crossing of the race, approximately 6 nautical miles.
+At the other end, it is time for a much-needed break.
+We’re running late, so it’s the necessities and back in the water, that is all the time we can afford.
+The tide will not wait, and there is a canal we want to be on the other side of.

-As we enter the canal we find we are a little late, the current is against us at about 2 knots mid channel, so I hug the east shore, so close my paddle is skipping across the beach, but the current isn’t as bad, it’s doable, just.
-I paddle hard, I can’t stop, I’m going forward at a slow walking speed, but if I stop for a moment I’m going backwards, the channel is maybe a quarter mile long, but with the current against us it feels like a mile long sprint.
-As the canal begins to open up at the north end the current lessens, I get out of the canal and land on Indian Island, next to the fence where the Naval Base begins.
+As we enter the canal we find we are a little late, the current is against us at about 2 knots mid-channel, so I hug the east shore, so close my paddle is skipping across the beach, but the current isn’t as bad.
+It’s doable… just.
+I paddle hard, I can’t stop, I’m going forward at a slow walking speed, but if I stop for a moment I’m going backward. the channel is a bit more than half a mile long, but with the current against us, it feels like a mile-long sprint.
+As the canal begins to open up at the north end, the current lessens.
+I get out of the canal and land on Indian Island, next to the fence where the Naval Base begins.
 We aren’t on the base, but we are close, armed patrol boats hang out watching us watch them.
 We grab a quick snack and change the batteries in our VHF radios, this is it, next stop Port Townsend.